b-init/NodePie/README.md

 NodePie
 ==

 Blender addon to create custom nested pie menus to insert nodes in the node editor.
+For Blender 2.80+

 Installation
 --